RIT Safety Plan in Response to the COVID-19 Pandemic

 Face masks must: (1) cover the nose and mouth, (2) be cleaned or replaced after use or when damaged or soiled, (3) not be shared, and (4) be properly stored or discarded.
 Face masks are not required if outdoors and at least 6 ft. of distance can be maintained from others, or if working alone in an office or private room, except as required by another policy or procedure.
-Faculty shall wear a face mask, but may wear a face shield that covers all sides of their face in lieu of a face mask, when behind a Plexiglas barrier in teaching settings.
+Faculty shall wear a face mask in classrooms, but may wear a face shield that covers all sides of their face in lieu of a face mask, when behind a Plexiglas barrier in teaching settings.
 Face shields are not a replacement for face masks.
 Unless otherwise provided as an accommodation to a disability, the only time a face shield may be worn without a face mask is when a faculty member is behind a Plexiglas barrier in teaching settings and is wearing a face shield that covers all sides of their face.
 Tightly confined spaces (e.g., elevators, kitchenettes, restrooms, small conference rooms, cubicles) shall be occupied by only one (1) individual at a time, unless all occupants are wearing face masks and all other physical distancing rules can be followed.
-If occupied by more than one person, the occupancy of these tightly confined areas shall be kept under 50% of normal maximum capacity.
+If occupied by more than one person, the occupancy of these tightly confined areas shall be to meet or exceed local mandates.
+At this time, this requires, that it be kept under 50% of normal maximum capacity.
 Compliance with COVID-19 Maximum Occupancy signs shall be required.

 Students shall be required to wear face masks in classrooms.
 If a student does not wear a face mask, they will be asked to leave the classroom by the faculty member.
 If a student fails to leave the classroom when instructed to do so by the faculty member, that student shall be subject to disciplinary action, up to and including, proceedings under RIT’s Student Conduct Process (D18.0).